DitherWither/gircore-blueprint-template/README.md

 - Install dotnet-warp by running `dotnet tool install -g dotnet-warp`
 - Make the build script executable by running `chmod +x build_flatpak.sh`
 - Run the build script by running `./build_flatpak.sh`
 - The flatpak will be added to the `repo` repository.
+It should also get installed on your system

 # Steps for using